Linda Crampton is a former teacher with an honors degree in biology. She enjoys writing about nutrition and the culture and history of food.

 Normally, when food leaves the esophagus and enters the stomach, the LES contracts and closes the stomach entrance.
 This action prevents food from going the wrong way.
 In people with gastroesophageal reflux disease, the LES doesn't do its job.
 This allows acid and stomach contents to travel backward (or "reflux") into the esophagus.

 Once gastroesophageal reflux disease appears, it's often a lifelong condition.
 Medications that can relieve the symptoms exist, but a change in diet can also be very helpful in treating the disorder.
 Even if medications can't be avoided, dietary changes may reduce the amount of medication that's required and greatly improve symptoms.

-A small amount of reflux from the stomach is normal and doesn't cause any symptoms.
-When people say that they have "acid reflux", they generally mean that the effects are noticeable.
+A small amount of reflux from the stomach is normal and may not cause symptoms.
+When people say that they have "acid reflux," they generally mean that the effects are noticeable.
 The information in this article is intended for general interest.
-If you have questions or concerns about your condition, you should visit a doctor.
+If you have questions or concerns about your condition or the health of someone that you care for, you should visit a doctor.

 The terms acid reflux, heartburn, and GERD are related to each other but don't mean exactly the same thing.

 "Acid reflux" means that a significant amount of stomach acid is regurgitated and enters the esophagus.
 This can occur due to a temporary alteration in the behavior of the lower esophageal sphincter.
 The sphincter may be pushed open by a very full stomach, for example—especially when a person is lying down or leaning over—or by excess fat in the abdomen.
 Tight-fitting clothes may also trigger acid reflux, and so can exercises that increase abdominal pressure.
 In sensitive people, certain foods or drinks can relax the LES and allow stomach contents to enter the esophagus, especially when they are ingested in large quantities.
 Acid reflux is occasionally known as gastroesophageal reflux.